jsmarier-courses/midterm-project-sandyzoori/mpad2003_midterm_sandyzoori.md

 ### 3.1.
 VIMO Analysis

-Status Column (e.g., Resolved, Active, Cancelled)
-Verifiability:
-The "Status" column seems fine.
+**Status Column (e.g., Resolved, Active, Cancelled) Verifiability:** The "Status" column seems fine.
 It mostly has "Resolved," "Active," and "Cancelled," which are logical.
 But I need to double-check if "Active" really means the issue is still open or if it’s just an outdated status.

-Integrity:
-There aren’t any missing values in this column.
+**Integrity:** There aren’t any missing values in this column.
 But, some of the "Active" statuses might be outdated, and I’m not sure if all the "Resolved" ones mean the issue was completely fixed.

-Reliability:
-It’s generally reliable for understanding how many requests are still open vs. completed, but I’ll need to dive deeper to see if the "Active" ones are truly active.
+**Reliability:** It’s generally reliable for understanding how many requests are still open vs. completed, but I’ll need to dive deeper to see if the "Active" ones are truly active.

-Type Column (e.g., Garbage and Recycling, Bylaw Services)
+**Type Column (e.g., Garbage and Recycling, Bylaw Services)**

-Verifiability:
-The "Type" column has categories like "Garbage and Recycling," "Parking Control," and "Bylaw Services."
+**Verifiability:** The "Type" column has categories like "Garbage and Recycling," "Parking Control," and "Bylaw Services."
 Since I'm only looking at garbage and recycling, I’ll need to filter out the irrelevant categories.

-Integrity:
-The "Type" column has some unrelated categories, so I’ll clean those out to make sure the analysis only includes garbage and recycling requests.
+**Integrity:** The "Type" column has some unrelated categories, so I’ll clean those out to make sure the analysis only includes garbage and recycling requests.

-Can we rely on it for trends?
-(Reliability):
-Once I filter out the irrelevant categories, it’ll be reliable for tracking garbage and recycling requests.
+**Reliability:** Once I filter out the irrelevant categories, it’ll be reliable for tracking garbage and recycling requests.

-Description Column (e.g., Description of Request)
+**Description Column (e.g., Description of Request)**

-Verifiability:
-The "Description" column is a bit repetitive with a lot of entries like "Garbage and Recycling," "Parking Control," and "Bylaw Services."
+**Verifiability:** The "Description" column is a bit repetitive with a lot of entries like "Garbage and Recycling," "Parking Control," and "Bylaw Services."
 I’ll need to clean this up and focus only on the garbage and recycling descriptions.

-Integrity:
-The descriptions are mostly accurate, but again, I’ll need to remove the ones related to parking and bylaws.
+**Integrity:** The descriptions are mostly accurate, but again, I’ll need to remove the ones related to parking and bylaws.

-Reliability:
-Once I clean up the column and keep only the garbage and recycling-related descriptions, it’ll be great for identifying trends.
+**Reliability:** Once I clean up the column and keep only the garbage and recycling-related descriptions, it’ll be great for identifying trends.
 Channel Column (e.g., Walk-In, Voice-In, Data-In)
 Verifiability:

-The "Channel" column tells us how the requests came in (e.g., "Walk-In," "Voice-In," "Data-In").
+**The "Channel" column tells us how the requests came in (e.g., "Walk-In," "Voice-In," "Data-In")**.
 This is useful but not essential for the core analysis.

-Is the data complete and accurate?
-(Integrity):
-The data seems pretty accurate, but there are a lot of "Walk-In" and "Voice-In" channels.
+**Integrity:** The data seems pretty accurate, but there are a lot of "Walk-In" and "Voice-In" channels.
 Some "Data-In" entries might need more explanation to understand exactly how they were submitted.

-Reliability:
-This column is good for understanding how people submitted their requests, but it won’t be the main focus of my analysis.
+**Reliability:** This column is good for understanding how people submitted their requests, but it won’t be the main focus of my analysis.

 ### 3.2.
 Cleaning Data

 Here’s how I cleaned the data to make it ready for analysis:

-Step 1: Removed Unnecessary Columns
+**Step 1: Removed Unnecessary Columns**
 I didn’t need some columns in my dataset, like:
-Address
-Latitude
-Longitude
-Closed Date
+**Address**
+**Latitude**
+**Longitude**
+**Closed Date**
 I just deleted these columns because I’m only focusing on the Status, Type, and Open Date columns for my analysis.
 This helped clean up the sheet and made it easier to work with.

 ![](After-deleting-columns.png)<br>

-Step 2: Removed Duplicates
+**Step 2: Removed Duplicates**
 I checked to see if there were any duplicate rows (meaning the same data repeated).
 I did this by selecting the data and using the Remove Duplicates tool in Google Sheets.
 There weren’t any duplicates, but it was a good check to make sure the data wasn’t repeating itself.

 ![](Removing-Duplicates.png)<br>

-Step 3: Trimmed Whitespace
+**Step 3: Trimmed Whitespace**
 Sometimes there are extra spaces before or after the text in the cells, which could mess up sorting or filtering.
 So, I used Google Sheets' Trim Whitespace feature to clean up any extra spaces in the Columns.
 To do this, I selected all the columns by left clicking on the white box, went to Data, and clicked on Data cleanup > Trim Whitespace.
 This cleaned up the spaces that I couldn’t see but could cause problems when analyzing the data.

 ![](Trimmed-Whitespace.png)<br>

-Step 4: Standardized Text (Find and Replace)
+**Step 4: Standardized Text (Find and Replace)**
 There were some inconsistencies in the Status column.
 For example, "resolved" was sometimes written as "Resolved" with an uppercase letter, and "cancelled" was written in different ways.
 To fix this, I used the Find and Replace tool to make everything uniform.
 I found all instances of "resolved" and changed them to "Resolved", "active" to "Active", and "cancelled" to "Cancelled".
 This made sure the text was consistent, which is important for sorting and analysis.

 ![](Find-Replace.png)<br>
 ![](Resolved-example.png)<br>

-Step 5: Split Columns (SPLIT function)
+**Step 5: Split Columns (SPLIT function)**
 Some of the data in the Type column had both English and French descriptions, separated by a "|".
 To make this easier to work with, I used the SPLIT function to separate the English and French descriptions into two columns.
 I used this formula in a new column:
 =SPLIT(D2, "|")